Peers

 nordrelay peer trust <peer-id>For identity or access changes:

-nordrelay peer rotate <peer-id>Outbound relay mode
+nordrelay peer repair <peer-id> --rotate-pairingOutbound relay mode

 Outbound relay mode lets a node poll for relay requests instead of accepting inbound connections: